klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 Getting the vaccine would make it easier for me to continue to enjoy life.

 Things _could_ get even more complicated, e.g. some workplaces could start requiring their office employees to get vaccinated.
-In fact, it looks like Microsoft has [done just that](https://www.cnn.com/2021/08/03/success/microsoft-vaccine-requirement-reopening-delay/index.html), and they're not the first either.
+In fact, it looks like Microsoft has [done just that](https://www.cnn.com/2021/08/03/success/microsoft-vaccine-requirement-reopening-delay/index.html).
+They're not the first company to enforce such requirements and probably not the last either.

 #### Reason 3: to be with the majority